How to Build an AI Agent

 Hierarchical Agents

 Hierarchical agents operate within a structured system where higher-level agents delegate complex tasks to lower-level agents.
 Each lower-level agent handles a specific subtask independently, reporting progress to its supervisor.
 The higher-level agents then coordinate these efforts to ensure that the overall objective is met efficiently.
 This multi-tiered approach enables better organization and scalability in AI systems.
+For enterprises managing multiple agents, understanding multi-agent systems can help optimize coordination and scalability.

 Will AI Replace Developers in the Near Future?